junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Me, or him.

-It is never a decision that needs ponder.
+It is never a decision that needs pondering.

 Stepping aside, stepping back.

-Wound of the dimension, fixed by body of broken -- sounds poetically fair.
-And perfect for a penance.
+Wound of the dimension, fixed by a body already broken -- sounds poetically fair.
+And perfect for penance.

 I am back where I was.
 The deforming, confusing place.
 The dimension in between.

-I still hear the crying, his calling.
+I still hear the crying.
+His calling.

+The sound of tears dropping.

-And beats of his heart.
+And the beat of his heart.

 <br>